rustiqtech/solana-exporter/README.md

 #### Dashboard

-A starting point can be the [dashboard by CertusOne](./dashboards/certusone.json).
+A starting point can be our [default dashboard](./dashboards/rustiq.json).

 #### Sample output to the Prometheus target endpoint